Study Synchronously Online or On Campus: It's Your Choice STEM-Certified Program

 Professional Internship Experience

-- The student will work in a professional environment, for a minimum of 480 hours over a period of at least two semesters.
-Students may secure an internship independently or may work with the GST Department of Career Services.
+- This course is an elective course for majors in any concentration within the MS in UX/UI and Interactive Design, MS in Web and Application Development, MS in Cybersecurity and Network Administration, MS Technology Leadership & Project Management, MS in Data Analytics, MS in Business Intelligence & Database Systems, MS in Information Systems.
+The candidate will work in a professional environment, for a minimum of 480 hours over a period of at least two semesters.
+Candidates may secure an internship independently or may work with the GST Department of Career Services.
 Weekly logs and examples of work are required for the successful completion of the internship, and are reviewed by the Faculty Internship Coordinator, upon completion of the internship.
-The purpose of the internship is to provide students with practical, hands-on experience in their chosen field of expertise to complement their coursework.
-The Internship must be approved in advance by the program chair.
+The purpose of the internship is to provide candidates with practical, hands-on experience in their chosen field of expertise to complement their coursework.
+International students are required to apply for CPT for eligibility to work during their internship.
+The Internship MUST be approved in advance by the Program Chair.

 Any Other Elective Approved by the Dean